I Heard a Large Bang Come From My Garage!

 Here at Safe Way Garage Doors, we have been replacing overhead garage door springs for over 24 years.
 Now, that is a lot of experience that you can have confidence in.
 Let our experts help you today.

 If your garage door has the incorrect overhead garage door torsion or extension springs, your garage door opener will quickly sustain serious and costly damage.
 Also, with the incorrect extension or garage door torsion springs, your door is very likely to come off its tracks and need emergency service.
 It is truly shocking how many times we have seen other companies install the incorrect torsion or extension springs.
-Be sure to call us for your garage door spring repairs and replacements.
+Be sure to call us for your garage door spring repairs.

 Some companies make false and misleading claims.
 Claims such as they sell “Lifetime” Overhead garage door springs this is like saying a teenager will always know everything.
 As we now know, this eventually ends too, many times with the same crashing sound, but they are worth keeping and fixing just like a garage door.